Visiting Yosemite in April

 wildlife in april

-owl great gray yosemite april bird prey tree highThe wildlife in Yosemite in April is abundant and active.
+The wildlife in Yosemite in April is abundant and active.
 Coming out of the colder winter months, these animals are alive with the warmer weather.
-Visitors will see mule deer strolling through campgrounds or lounging in the meadows, marmots, chickmonks, and squirrels scurrying to and forth, and of course, the iconic Yosemite Black Bears making their way out of hibernation and into the view of visitors.
-For those who come to Yosemite for wildlife photography and want to do more than slow down and snap a picture of a bear out of the car window, April is a great time to visit because so many creatures are active.
-Coyotes slink around campgrounds at night and many of the birds in this region are stunning see, especially the owls, eagles and other birds of prey that roam the skies or fly low among the trees.
-The recently reintroduced Yosemite bighorn sheep is on shy side, but can be seen if you have the patience to look for the herds of gray sheep among the gray granite they live in.
-The Merced River also occasionally boasts otters and mink along with some of the park’s amphibians and and fish that have come out for the warmer weather.
-Yosemite’s more elusive residents such as bobcats, fishers, mountain lions, and even the Sierra Nevada red fox all live at higher elevation and visitors that venture into the still snowy areas are more likely to see the tracks of these creatures than the creatures themselves, although that is not out of the question.
+Visitors will see mule deer strolling through campgrounds or lounging in the meadows, marmots, chick monks, and squirrels scurrying to and forth.
+Of course, the iconic Yosemite Black Bears are making their way out of hibernation and into the view of visitors.
+For those who come to Yosemite for wildlife photography and want to do more than slow down and snap a picture of a bear out of the car window, April is a great time to visit as creatures are active.
+Coyotes slink around campgrounds at night, and many of the birds in this region are stunning to see, especially the owls, eagles, and other birds of prey that roam the skies or fly low among the trees.

 Recommended Wildland trips in april

-hike backpack yosemite April women trek wildlandVisiting Yosemite in April is wonderful as some of the snow has started to melt and the weather has become a little warmer.
-But April can still be intimidating as it’s difficult to keep up with which roads and trails are open or not.
-Our Wildland Trekking guides are at your service when it comes to keeping up with the logistics so that you can enjoy the season.
-We have many options for overnight camping trips and day hiking options, but here are a few tours we especially recommend for April.
+Visiting Yosemite in April is wonderful as some of the snow has started to melt, and the weather has become a little warmer.
+But April can still be intimidating as it’s difficult to determine which roads and trails are open or not.
+Our Wildland Trekking guides are at your service when it comes to keeping up with the logistics so that you can enjoy the experience.
+We have many options for overnight camping and day hiking, and what follows are a few tours we especially recommend for April.

 El Capitan Traverse: If you’re determined to do some backpacking in Yosemite in April, this is your trip.
-The only backpacking trip we run in April, this 4 or 5 day trek will take you along the north rim of the valley and over the largest single piece of granite in the world, El Capitan.
+The only backpacking trip we run in April, this 4 or 5-day trek will take you along the north rim of the valley and over the largest single piece of granite in the world, El Capitan.
 Snow is not impossible for this trip, so bring your winter gear and your sense of adventure for this spectacular backpacking tour.

-Yosemite Valley Basecamp Tour: This guided base camp tour takes all the hassle out of a visit to Yosemite in April and lets you truly enjoy the season with a comfortable base camp for the evenings and wondering hiking adventures during the day.
+Yosemite Valley Basecamp Tour: This guided base camp tour takes all the hassle out of a visit to Yosemite in April and lets you truly enjoy the season with a comfortable base camp for the evenings and wandering hiking adventures during the day.
 With tents, sleeping bags, sleeping pads, day packs, trekking poles, and all meals included, this trip is a must for those looking for a base camp hiking adventure.

 JOIN A GUIDED HIKING ADVENTURE

 Yosemite National Park is home to some of the most epic and amazing hiking vacations in the world.
-Wildland Trekking offers trips with the best of Yosemite: waterfalls, views, wildlife, solitude, adventure and fascinating natural and cultural interpretation.
+Wildland Trekking offers trips with the best of Yosemite: waterfalls, views, wildlife, solitude, adventure, and fascinating natural and cultural interpretation.

 YOSEMITE ADVENTURE TOURS